artisan-roaster-scope/artisan/_docs/24-designer.md

 ![designer 1](/assets/images/gsg/designer 1.png)

-And you import it into Artisan by selecting from the top menu, `Tools` >> ´Designer`.
+And you import it into Artisan by selecting from the top menu, `Tools` >> `Designer`.
 Designer warns you that you'll get something different.
 Note on importing - The coffee title is imported into the Designer only when `Roast` >> `Properties`, `Delete roast properties on RESET` is unchecked.
 Indeed there is a RESET operation when opening the Designer (with or without importing).

 ![designer 2](/assets/images/gsg/designer 2.png)